radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 ## Deprecating UDP and TCP as transports

 RADIUS/UDP and RADIUS/TCP MUST NOT be used outside of secure networks.
-A secure network is one which is known to be safe from eavesdroppers, attackers, etc.

-For example, if IPsec is used between two systems, then those systems may use RADIUS/UDP or RADIUS/TCP over the IPsec connection.
+A secure network is one which is known to be safe from eavesdroppers, attackers, etc.  For example, if IPsec is used between two systems, then those systems may use RADIUS/UDP or RADIUS/TCP over the IPsec connection.

-Similarly, RADIUS/UDP and RADIUS/TCP may be used in secure management networks.
+Similarly, RADIUS/UDP and RADIUS/TCP could be used in secure management networks.
 However, administrators should not assume that such uses are secure.
+An attacker who breaks into a key system could use that access to view RADIUS traffic, and thus be able to attack it.

-Using RADIUS/UDP and RADIUS/TCP in any environment is still NOT RECOMMENDED.
+Using RADIUS/UDP and RADIUS/TCP in any environment is therefore NOT RECOMMENDED.
 A network misconfiguration could result in the RADIUS traffic being sent over an insecure network.

-Neither the RADIUS client nor the RADIUS server would be aware of this misconfiguration.
+Neither the RADIUS client nor the RADIUS server would be aware of any network misconfiguration (e.g. such as could happen with IPSec).
+Neither the RADIUS client nor the RADIUS server would be aware of any attacker snooping on RADIUS/UDP or RADIUS/TCP traffic.

 In contrast, when TLS is used, the RADIUS endpoints are aware of all security issues, and can enforce security for themselves.

-### Message-Authenticator

-The Message-Authenticator attribute was defined in {{RFC3579}} Section 3.2.
-The "Note 1" paragraph at the bottom of {{RFC3579}} Section 3.2 required that Message-Authenticator be added to Access-Request packets when the EAP-Message as present, and suggested that it should be present in a few other situations.
-Experience has shown that these recommendations are inadequate.

-Some RADIUS clients never use the Message-Authenticator attribute, even for the situations where it the {{RFC3579}} text suggests that it should be used.
-When the Message-Authenticator attribute is missing from Access-Request packets, it is often possible to trivially forge or replay those packets.

-For example, an Access-Request packet containing CHAP-Password but which is missing Message-Authenticator can be trivially forged.
-If an attacker sees one packet such packet, it is possible to replace the CHAP-Password and CHAP-Challenge (or Request Authenticator) with values chosen by the attacker.
-The attacker can then perform brute-force attacks on the RADIUS server in order to test passwords.
-Similar attacks are possible for User-Password and MS-CHAP passwords.

-This document therefore requires that RADIUS clients MUST include the Message-Authenticator in all Access-Request packets when UDP or TCP transport is used.
-In contrast, when TLS-based transports are used, the Message-Authenticator attribute serves no purpose, and can be omitted, even when the Access-Request packet contains an EAP-Message attribute.
-Servers receiving Access-Request packets over TLS-based transports SHOULD NOT silently discard the packet if it does not contain a Message-Authenticator attribute.
-However, if the Message-Authenticator attributes is present, it still MUST be validated as discussed in {{RFC7360}} and {{RFC3579}}.

 ## Mandating Secure transports